AuckeBos/BunqYnabConnect/README.md

    account that belongs to one of your Bunq accounts, set the description of the Ynab account equal to the Iban of the Bunq account.
 The script will now book each payment on the Bunq account to the corresponding Ynab account.
-7. Build the docker image, using `docker build .` in the root folder
+7. Build the docker image, using `docker-compose build` in the root folder
-8. Build and run the container detached.
-Make sure to expose the right ports.
-Replace `<PORT>` with your exposed port, and run the following command:
+8. Build and run the container detached:

-    ```docker run --restart=always -dit -p 10000:10000 -p 10001:10001 -p 9888:<PORT> --name bunqynab bunqynab```
+    ```docker-compose up --detach```

     This builds a container, and starts it detached.
-Upon first start, it trains the
+The container always restarts
-   models for the first time.
-The following processes are started whenever the
+   when it is shut down.
+Upon first start, it trains the models for the first time.
-   container boots:
+   The following processes are started whenever the container boots:
    - The `mlflow` client on port 10000.
 The port is forwarded to your host, hence
      you can reach it at `http://127.0.0.1:10000`.
    - The server that receives Bunq transactions, and forwards them to Ynab.
 It is ran